-Note: Your computer memory (RAM) is volatile, which means if you turn off your computer everything stored in the memory is lost.
+Note: Your computer RAM (random access memory) is volatile, which means if you turn off your computer everything stored in the memory is lost.
 Although memory such as the ArxCis-NV from Viking is non-volatile RAM, it is only used with servers and not something you would be using in a home computer.

 Types of NVRAM